galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 ## Training materials and updates to standards

 To provide the Galaxy research communities with simple and straightforward guide to annotating their respective tool stacks, the described annotation workflow is currently being transformed into a GTN tutorial.
-The guidelines created were also used to update the [best practices of the IUC repository](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/tool_xml.html).
+The guidelines created were also used to update the [best practices for creating Galaxy tools of the IUC repository](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/tool_xml.html).

 # Conclusion and outlook